No place to hide for Africa's pangolins amid China buying spree

 One such worker approached a local bushmeat processor and sought to strike a deal to purchase the scales.

-Neighboring Cameroon has also organized workshops for customs officials at air and sea ports to identify and seize pangolin shipments.
+Neighbouring Cameroon has also organised workshops for customs officials at air and sea ports to identify and seize pangolin shipments.

 But while conservationists praise the work of some African governments, they say tougher local legislation is required to protect them.
 Gabon has three pangolin species but only one, the giant pangolin, is protected from hunters.